hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 }
 ```

-# **epsilon field Dictionary**
+## epsilon field Dictionary

-This dictionary defines the boundary conditions and initial set up for the rate of dissipation of turbulent kinetic energy epsilon, expressed in m<sup>2</sup>/s<sup>3</sup>.
+This dictionary defines the boundary conditions and initial set up for the rate of dissipation $\epsilon$ of {term}`turbulent kinetic energy <Turbulent kinetic energy>`, expressed in m<sup>2</sup>/s<sup>3</sup>.
 The *internalField* was initialized with a uniform value in the entire domain.
 The remaining fields were set as shown below:

 * **Air and Outlet patch**: the condition was set to *inletOutlet* as described above for $k$.
 * **Inlet patch**: also in this case the boundary condition assigned to the *inlet* patch was *fixedValue*, corresponding to the internalField value.